nitin-trapo/fitness-tracker/README.md

 # Fitness Tracker

-A full-stack fitness tracking application for managing your workout and diet plans.
+A client-side fitness tracking application for managing your workout and diet plans.
+All data is stored locally in your browser using IndexedDB.

 ## Features